Skip to content

 • A user has an id, email, username and name field.
 The id, email and username fields are required and unique.
 This means that they are all mandatory and must be unique for each user; no two users can share the same email address, for example.

-• A user can have many notes, roles, sessions and connections.
+• A user can have many articles, roles, sessions and connections.

 model User {